mandober/debrief.math/300-logic/lo.GLOSSARY.md

 The explanation or derivation of mathematical or logical laws in terms of psychological facts.
 Psychologism is a family of philosophical positions, according to which certain psychological notions play a central role in grounding or explaining certain non-psychological notions.
 Psychologism is a view or doctrine that a theory of psychology or ideas forms the basis of an account of metaphysics, epistemology, or meaning.
 John Stuart Mill was accused by Edmund Husserl of being an advocate of a type of logical psychologism, although this may not have been the case.
 Psychologism was notably criticized by Gottlob Frege in his anti-psychologistic work "The Foundations of Arithmetic", and many of his works and essays, including his review of Husserl's "Philosophy of Arithmetic".
 Husserl, in the first volume of his "Logical Investigations", called "The Prolegomena of Pure Logic", criticized psychologism thoroughly and sought to distance himself from it.
 Frege's arguments were largely ignored, while Husserl's were widely discussed.

 ## Rule of inference
 Rules of inference are syntactical transformation rules which one can use to infer a conclusion from a premise to create an argument.
 A set of rules can be used to infer any valid conclusion if it is complete, while never inferring an invalid conclusion, if it is sound.
+An inference rule is *admissible* when all of its instances satisfy the property: if the premises are derivable, then the conclusion is *derivable*. *Immediate inference* is the operation of drawing an inference from a single premise; an inference drawn from a single premise.

+*Defeasible inference* is a kind of inference in which reasoners draw tentative conclusions, reserving the right to retract their conclusions based on further evidence.

 ## Satisfiability
 In mathematical logic, a formula is satisfiable if it is true under some assignment of values to its variables.
 For example, the formula x+3=y is satisfiable because it is true when x=3 and y=6, while the formula x+1=x is not satisfiable over the integers.
 The dual concept to satisfiability is validity.